How to conduct groups on a site tour when some may be deaf

 Let me give two examples.
-I have recently been on a tour of a water purification plant, guided by an employee who knew a lot about water purification but had no experience of being a tour guide; and I have been on a tour of an archaeological site where the archaeologist again knew her material but left many of us in ignorance of what she was saying.
+I have recently been on a tour of a water purification plant, guided by an employee who knew a lot about water purification but had no experience as a tour guide; and I have been on a tour of an archaeological site where the archaeologist again knew her material but left many of us in ignorance of what she was actually saying.
 Quite generally people with hearing difficulties do not want to make a fuss by saying that they cannot hear.
 So the responsibility is on the guide.

 On the basis of my experience of partial hearing loss, here are some suggestions for anyone who finds themselves guiding groups of people round a site on an occasional basis.
 Perhaps these suggestions are obvious, but if so, they are by no means always followed.
 So maybe professional tour guides could also learn a thing or two from them, even when guiding people with normal hearing!

 - Carefully choose where you are going to stand at each viewing stop.
 This should be somewhere where the group has space to gather round you.
 Then stay there!
-A nervous habit seems to be for guides to shuffle around changing their position once they have arrived near the viewing point, and that is really irritating to deaf people who have positioned themselves close to the guide to hear what is going to be said.
+A nervous habit seems to be for guides to shuffle around changing their position once they have arrived near the viewing point, and that is really irritating for people with poor hearing who have positioned themselves close to the guide to hear what is going to be said.
 By the time the rest of the group has arrived, it is impossible for them to push through everyone else to re-position themselves.
 So they can't hear what the guide eventually says.